ready4-dev/ready4web/content/en/docs/Getting-started/Concepts/Project.md

   A ready4 modelling project develops a computational model, adds data and runs analyses.
 ---

-As a [complex, collaborative and long-term undertaking](/docs/getting-started/motivation/), it is not feasible for ready4 to be financed by a single [funder](/docs/getting-started/stakeholders/funders/) or progressed as a single project.
-Instead, our mode of development is via multiple independent modelling projects, each with their own project governance and [funding](/docs/contribution-guidelines/contribution-types/funding/).

 A ready4 modelling project will use the [ready4 software framework](/docs/framework/) to implement the three steps of:

 - Developing and validating a [computational model](../model);